Safasal/Sign-Language-Detector/README.md

 # Alphabet Hand Gesture Recognition

-Gesture recognition is a topic in computer science and language technology with the goal of interpreting human gestures via mathematical algorithms.
+Gesture recognition is a topic in computer science and language technology with the aim of interpreting human gestures via mathematical algorithms.

 The goal of this project is to custom train a Machine Learning algorithm capable of detecting images of different hand gestures of the American sign language Alphabet.
 Here you will find a complete process from creating our custom data to making object detection inferences.